 Cone Beam 3D Dental Imaging

-Offering superior resolution with less radiation exposure, digital radiography at your Moriches dentist is an excellent way to help diagnose oral problems.
-Digital X-rays not only use 90% less radiation than traditional film X-rays but are also much less time-consuming.
+Over the past few decades, dental technology has seen drastic advancement as the need for more precise diagnostic tools has increased.
+This includes the digitization of X-ray technology.
+Offering superior resolution with less radiation exposure, digital radiography at your Moriches dental care provider is an excellent way to help diagnose oral problems.
+Digital X-rays not only use 90% less radiation than traditional film X-rays but are also much less time-consuming, making them one of the most important advancements in modern dentistry.

 i-CAT 3-D imaging